With division out of reach, Red Sox sit out trade deadline

 “There are certain things that make sense or not.
 That’s how it works,” Cora said.
 “It’s not one team saying, ‘We want this guy.'”

-But with largely the same roster, they started off their title defense with a 6-13 record, and they were facing a double-digit deficit in the division as recently as last week.
+But with largely the same roster, they started off their title defense with a 6-13 record, and they started and ended July with a double-digit deficit in the division.
 During their current stretch of 14 straight games against the Yankees and Rays, the two teams ahead of them in the division, they are 5-4.

 “We know the team we have, whenever we’re playing up to our capabilities, how good we are,” shortstop Xander Bogaerts said.
 “We’re one of the best teams in the league.”